Exscientia/physicsml/docs/source/pages/models/how_to_add_models.md

 # Add your own model architecture

-Even though ``physicsml`` ships with a large catalogue of available model-architectures, you can also add you own new state-of-the-art architecute and eventually make it available more widely to all users of the package.
-In this guide, we will give an overview of how to do this.
+While ``physicsml`` ships with a large catalogue of available model-architectures, you can also add you own state-of-the-art architecture and make it more widely available to all users of the package.
+In this guide, we will provide an overview of how to do this.

-There are three main compoenents to adding a new model: The model config, ``molflux`` model API handler, and ``torch`` module code.
+There are three main components to adding a new model: The model config, ``molflux`` model API handler, and ``torch`` module code.